 During the Christmas season, kids can become overwhelmed with all of the sights, sounds, and disruptions in schedules that Christmas brings.
 Use the Christmas Play ideas below as a guide to Christmas occupational therapy activities or to promote therapy goal areas and to develop and build skills needed for function and fun!
-These Christmas themed ideas are ones that promote underlying skills such as sensory experiences, fine motor development, visual attention and visual spatial skills, bilateral coordination, and so much more.
+These 25 days of Christmas activities are ones that promote, build, and develop underlying skills such as sensory experiences, fine motor development, visual attention and visual spatial skills, bilateral coordination, and so much more.

 25 Days of Christmas Ideas